raishe/JBHeaderScroll/README.md

 A growing tendency in improving the user experience in Android apps is to maximize the amount of screen real estate when viewing content that requires scrolling.
 Examples of this are image galleries, contact lists and browsing web pages.
 On many of these screens, a section at the top of the screen may be used for things like a toolbar.
 Lists may have a header showing column names.
 Sometimes these headers remain fixed at the top of the list while sometimes they scroll with the list items.

 Collectively, toolbars, list headers and any other type of view that appears above some scrollable area are referred to in JBHeaderScroll as "headers".
 Area beneath the header can be any kind of scrollable content such as a ListView, ScrollView, RecyclerView, WebView or even a LinearLayout or RelativeLayout.
 Collectively, these scrollable containers are referred to in JBHeaderScroll as "scrollers".
-The only scroller that JBHeaderScroll does not support is the ActionBar.
-If you are using an ActionBar, you should replace it with a Toolbar.
+The only scroller that JBHeaderScroll has not been tested on is the ActionBar.
+If you are using an ActionBar, you should replace it with a Toolbar as ActionBar has been deprecated.
+ActionBar also has its own built-in scrollable hiding/showing although this is apparently very difficult to implement.

-When a header at the top of a list remains fixed, that is often a desirable feature because as the user scrolls the list, they may want to see at glance the name of a column that data in a list item belongs to.
+When a header at the top of a list remains fixed, that is often a desirable feature because as the user scrolls the list, they may want to see at glance the name of a column that data in a list item belongs to (presuming you're showing columns of data).
 But if you had a list that was only showing images or data that isn't laid out in a column, the header might be used to act as a toolbar to provide contextual features such as selecting list items or sliding out a navigation view from the right or left side of the list.
 In these cases, having the header remain in a fixed location all the time reduces the height of the area beneath the header that is used for the scrollable content.
+When scrolling content that contains images, some images are large enough to cover the entire height of the screen.
+Often it's nice to see the entire image at a glance but this would not be possible if a fixed header was reducing the amount of visible space.
+You could however just let the user tap on the image and show the image in a view that takes up the entire screen.
+But that may be unnecessary and somewhat messy if the image was embedded in HTML content shown in a WebView.

 A better way to increase screen area is to hide the header as the user scrolls down but then show it when they scroll up.
-Apps like Google's Newstand does this.
+Apps like Google's Newstand do this.

 While it may seem trivial to code, showing and hiding the header during scrolling is indeed a complex undertaking due to how Android passes motion events from the screen through the view hierarchy.
 It is also complicated by the fact that there is no consistent way scrolling events can be intercepted in controls that provide scrolling capabilities.
 For example, a ListView has built in scrolling events that can indicate where the current scroll position is but this is based upon the item position.
 The absolute position of the top item can be computed as a workaround but other problems eventually crop up.
 A ScrollView has a different mechanism to report the scrolling position.
 And a WebView has a completely different one as well.

 Attempting to resize and reposition controls during scrolling can be tricky as this can actually interfere with the motion events that are being received.

-JBHeaderScroll provides a simple and unified means to show or hide the header while the user scrolls the scroller content.
+JBHeaderScroll provides a unified means to show or hide the header while the user scrolls the scroller content.
 If the user scrolls only a small amount and releases their finger but the header is still partially showing, JBHeaderScroll will automatically either show the entire header or hide it all together and this is done by animating it into or out of view.
 A header will not remain partially visible.
 Whether it shows or hides the header depends on how much of the header is visible when the user releases their finger.
 If more than half of the header is visible, it will be animated downward to be shown entirely.
 If less than half is shown, it will be animated upward until it is no longer visible.

 ### Demo & Integration